egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 Region
 ------
-Another keyword that handles blocking and subblocking of reuseable patterns is [`region`](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:syn-region) In the NFTABLES example:
+Another keyword that handles blocking and sub-blocking of reusable patterns is [`region`](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:syn-region) In the NFTABLES example:
 ```